fkabreiddy/MetaMusic/README.md

+# 🎵 MetaMusic

-Metamusic is a web platform for reviewing music.
-Using the Spotify API to recolect necessary data for albums/singles and artist for the content creation.
-Not a commercial software just a personal project.
+**MetaMusic** is a web platform for reviewing music.
+It uses the **Spotify API** to collect necessary data for albums, singles, and artists to create content.

+> This is not commercial software, just a personal project.

+Made with ❤️ using **Blazor**.

+---

+## 🚀 Features

+- Browse albums, singles, and artists.
+- Collects real-time data from the Spotify API.
+- Personal music reviews and notes.
-Made with love on Blazor.
+- Clean and modern UI built with Blazor.

+---

+## 🛠️ Tech Stack

+- **Frontend / Fullstack:** Blazor
+- **API:** Spotify API
+- **Backend:** ASP.NET Core
+- **Database:** SQLServer